PSEMO/BeginnersRustSlop/Readme.md

 ## ------Disclaimer------
-I only used AI to create exercises (homeworks) for me to solve.
+I used AI to create exercises (homeworks) for me to solve.